BlaineDev/431-classes-2022/class03/README.md

 - [431-class03-all-code.Rmd](data/431-class03-all-code.Rmd) is a revision of the template that includes all of the code I will develop today in [the slides](https://thomaselove.github.io/431-slides-2022/class03.html).
 - [quick_survey_2022.csv](data/quick_survey_2022.csv) contains the data from our [Quick Survey in Class 02 (pdf)](https://github.com/THOMASELOVE/431-classes-2022/blob/main/class02/431_surveyhandout_2022-09-01.pdf) for you and for students in the 2014-2021 versions of 431.

+### Analytic Questions We'll Address Today

+1. What is the distribution of pulse rates among students in 431 since 2014?
+2. Does the distribution of student heights change materially over time?
+3. Is a Normal distribution is a good model for our data?
+4. Do taller people appear to have paid less for their most recent haircut?
+5. Do students have a more substantial tobacco history if they prefer to speak English or a language other than English?

+### R Tools We'll Demonstrate Using Today's Materials

+In addition to demonstrating general approaches for creating R projects and R Markdown files, and loading R packages, we'll demonstrate most (if not quite all) of the following key ideas...

+1. Ingesting data with `read_csv` from a csv (comma-separated version text) file to create a tibble (data frame.)
+2. Six key verbs from the `tidyverse`: `count`, `filter`, `select`, `mutate`, `group_by` and `summarize`
+3. Using the pipe: `|>` to push information through a pipeline.
+4. Using the assignment operator `<-` to assign results to a variable or tibble or other sort of object.
+5. Summarizing data with `summary`, `tabyl` and with `mosaic::favstats`
+6. Dealing with missing data via the creation of complete-case analyses with `filter(complete.cases(.))`
+7. Converting categorical variables to factors with `as_factor`, and recoding the levels of those factors with `fct_recode`
+8. Building plots using `ggplot` and the `ggplot2` package
+    - Setting the x and y variables with `aes()`
+    - Using `geom_histogram()` to obtain histograms of quantities
+    - Using `geom_boxplot()` and `geom_violin()` for comparisons of quantities across categories (groups)
+    - Using `geom_point()` and `geom_smooth()` to build scatterplots of the association between quantities and fit linear models and loess smooths to data
+    - Building multiple plots with `facet_grid()` and `facet_wrap()` and by using `aes(group = ., color = .)` to divide plots by a category
+    - Using `labs()` to set axis labels, main and sub-titles
+    - Using `guides(col = "none")` to delete legends from a plot where color is used to separate groups
+9. Using `lm` to fit and `summary(lm())` to summarize a straight-line ordinary least squares linear regression model
+10. Using `sessionInfo()` to describe information about your installation of R at the end of your session.

+All of this material is also demonstrated in early Chapters of the [Course Notes](https://thomaselove.github.io/431-notes/), and we will review (and augment) these ideas in class over the next few weeks.

 ## Announcements

 1. There is a [Minute Paper after Class 03](https://bit.ly/431-2022-min-03), which you need to complete by NOON Wednesday 2022-09-07.
 A Minute Paper is a short survey (completed using a Google Form) where you will answer a few questions about how the course is going for you.